sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 >>> F, r, s, t = free_group("r, s, t")
 >>> G = FpGroup(F, [r**2, s**2, t**2, r*s*t*r**-1*t**-1*s**-1, s*t*r*s**-1*r**-1*t**-1])

-obviously this is not a unique way to make such a group, but the point is that in case of equality with non-identity the user has to manually do that.
+Obviously this is not a unique way to make that particular group, but the point is that in case of equality with non-identity the user has to manually do that.

 Free Groups and Words
 ---------------------